“My name is Carol Mullen and I help ease people’s pain with pain management and massage therapy .”

-Carol Mullen decided to become a Licensed Massage Therapist when she was a full-time stay at home mom of three.
-"No matter what their age, I will always feel the need to care and nurture them."
-She emphasizes with people and animals.
+I decided to become a Licensed Massage Therapist when I was a full-time stay at home mom of three. -"No matter what their age is, I will always feel the need to care and nurture them."
 I understand the importance of loving and nurturing your children and family and sometimes that puts you on the bottom list.
-Self-care isn’t selfish by any means at all.
-It’s a necessity that can help you keep going and recover for the week to be at your best and stay charged.
+Self-care is a necessity that can help you keep going and recover for the week to be at your best and stay charged.
 I had my children in active sports over the years.
 The most amazing time was when we joined cub-scouting, soccer, girl scouts, and martial arts together as a family.
 I trained with them over the years and learned about their how bodies worked during and after these activities.
-I would say that the most effective sport was martial arts.
-You had to be in shape to do this sport - if not it would get you in shape.
-I graduated to my 2nd degree rank back in 2012.
+I would say that the most effective sport was martial arts, you would have to be in shape to do this sport if not, it would get you in shape.
+I earned my 2nd degree rank back in 2012.

 I trained in a 700 hour program that included labs, exams, and clients.
 I studied and practiced: Sport massage, Swedish massage, Geriatrics massage, Pregnancy massage, Aromatherapy, Hydrotherapy, Deep tissue massage, Trigger point, Chair massage, Spa treatments, and Soap charting notes just to name a few.
 I believe we were taught how to always keep your client in mind and help them to be the most comfortable that they can be while they are receiving treatment.
 I feel that I learned what it takes to help my clients balance some of their energy, and to help with relaxation and relieve pain and discomfort from tight areas in the body.